KarimEbrahemAbdelaziz/PengguinPay/README.md

  ## Libraries

- 1. Alamofire for networking and network reachability
+ 1. Alamofire for networking and network reachability.
- 2. Cocoapods-Keys for saving keys
+ 2. Cocoapods-Keys for saving keys.
+ 3. IQKeyboardManager for managing keyboard automatically.
+ 4. FlagPhoneNumber for phone number text field with flags.
+ 5. SwiftEntryKit for awesome and fully customized popups.
+ 6. SkeletonView for cool loading indication.